lf-araujo/sempsychiatry/README.md

 Cite with:

-- Castro-de-Araũjo, LFS.
+- Castro-de-Araujo, LFS.
 (2017) sempsychiatry: utilities for SEM analyses in psychiatry and psychology. doi: https://doi.org/10.5281/zenodo.582898